chevonied/indigo/_posts/2018-03-10-build-worldcloud-in r.markdown

 coll_corpus = Corpus(VectorSource(coll_text))
 ```

 Now that we've created the corpus, lets clean it up.
 We'll make all the words lowercase and remove punctuations, numbers and whitespace from the tweets.
-Sometimes it may be useful to remove the main word from the wordcloud.
+Sometimes it may be useful to remove the main word from the Wordcloud.
 This is due to the fact that the words will be displayed larger based on their frequency, and since we're searching for a particular word, we know that it will appear all the time.
 By excluding it, you get to see what people are saying about it without the word itself occupying a large amount of space in the word cloud.

 ```rconsole
 coll_clean <- tm_map(coll_clean, tolower)